 In this assignment, we define a very simple type of network connection called a MiningConn in liteminer/network_manager.go.
-A MiningConn consists of a Go network connection, an encoder (for sending messages through the connection), and a decoder (for reading messages from the connection).
+A MiningConn consists of a Go network connection, an encoder (for sending messages through the connection), a decoder (for reading messages from the connection), and a paused boolean variable (only for miners to be paused and disconnected with its pool).
 This MiningConn is how clients, miners, and pools communicate.